adamstorer/jekyll-cayman-theme/_posts/2017-09-07-Weber-Political-Communities-defs.markdown

 ### Power Prestige and the "Great Powers"
 The ability to change political attitudes about how to influence power is a special kind of prestige that is sometimes the beginning of war.
 The polities who feel power prestige over the whole word (or individuals?) are the "great powers".
 <def>Power Prestige: The ability to influence how power is wielded gives some kind of prestige</def>
-<def>"Great Powers": The polities who feel power prestige over large parts of the world.</def>
+<def>Great Powers: The polities who feel power prestige over large parts of the world.</def>

 ### Economic Foundations of Imperialism
 Great Powers and economic ability are not necessarily as linked as you might think.
 Trade also does not determine whether great powers will search for expansion (which is one of the defining aspects of great powers)